 - HRA received from your employer

 - Actual rent paid in excess of 10% of salary

 - 50% of the salary if you stay in a metro city and 40% of the salary if you stay in a non-metro city

 - Public Provident Fund (PPF): PPF is a government savings account and a preferred choice for many people in the country.
 PPF gives returns of 7.9% with the entire amount being non-taxable.
 However, it comes with a lock-in period of 15 years This investment plan is eligible for deduction from taxable income under section 80C upto ₹ 1,50,000/-.

 - Other Debts: Your 20s are also a good time to pay back any education loan that you may have taken.
 You can get a deduction on the interest paid portion of your education loan for a maximum of 8 years or till the time the interest on the loan is paid (whichever is earlier) under section 80E* of the Income Tax Act,1961.

 In your 30s

 This may be the time when you get married and start a family.
 Your responsibilities are certainly increased from when you were in your 20s.
 You may also have more debt on your shoulders and may fall into a higher tax bracket.
 Here are some things to note.

 - Retirement Planning: Experts suggest that you should start retirement planning with your very first salary.
 But if you haven’t yet started, your 30s are a good time to begin.
-The National Pension Scheme is a good tool to invest in.
+The National Pension Scheme is an excellent tool to invest in.
 By investing in this you can get deduction under section 80CCD* of The Income Tax Act, 1961 upto ₹ 1,50,000/-.

 - Balance of Equity and Debt Funds: You can consider investing in Unit Linked Insurance Plans (ULIPs).
 A part of your premium goes towards your cover while the remaining is invested in the funds of your choice.
 With ULIPs, you can not only claim deduction under section 80C of the Income Tax Act 1961, but also invest in a mix of equity and debt to strike a balance between investment risk and returns.